888Poker Review and Promo Codes

 Compared to other NJ online poker sites the monetary cap of 888’s first-time deposit bonus and second deposit bonus is higher.
 We do wish it cleared at a faster rate, but there’s no denying the overall value of this promotion.

 Three areas where 888 Poker could do better

 The fact is that after an aggressive launch, 888 has pared down its promotional schedule considerably.
-Currently, there just isn’t much to speak of.
-And when 888 does run a promotion, it runs exactly one at a time.
+Currently, there isn’t much to discuss.
+And when 888 does run a promotion, it runs one at a time.

-- Diversity: 888’s cash game lobby is heavily weighted toward lower stakes games. $1/$2 and higher games run occasionally, but they’re not as prevalent as on other sites.
+- Diversity: 888’s cash-game lobby leans toward lower-stakes games. $1/$2 and higher games run occasionally, but they’re not as prevalent as on other sites.
 Not to mention, the overwhelming majority of hands are decided over No Limit Hold ’em.
-PLO games do run, but finding one can be a crapshoot.
+Pot Limit Omaha games do run but finding one can be a crapshoot.

 888 does feature Stud, Omaha Hi/Lo, and Fixed Limit lobbies, but not only are they vacant, but they don’t even appear to be operational.

 - Events: Of all NJ online poker sites, 888 is the only one that doesn’t run a tournament series.
 This is somewhat frustrating, as PokerStars tends to run a series at least once a quarter and even WSOP NJ runs a variety of low- to -mid-sized tournament events.